baptaste/react-composable-autocomplete/README.md

 The Autocomplete component is built on top of the shadcn's version `<Command />` component.

-If it's not already in your project, you can follow the cmdk's [installation guide](https://ui.shadcn.com/docs/components/command).<br />
+If it's not already in your project, you can follow the [installation guide](https://ui.shadcn.com/docs/components/command).<br />
 Then, replace `<CommandItem />` className with the following:

 ```html